TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 ## Sources
 This course has been developed based on a considerable collection of various sources, e.g. books, articles, videos.

 Below I have attempted to collect all of it in one large collection.
-Each session will also include sources relevant to that session.
+Each session will also include sources relevant to that session.\
+The sources are not considered course curriculum, but instead a list of information revelant to the student interested in knowing more.

 ### Books